iloire/letsnode.com/description.markdown

 The source code of this blog is also available on [letsnode's github repository].
 I pretty much added the [Twitter BootStrap CSS library] to the blog

-I will be posting here experiences and code of real projects I am developing by using node.js, express.js and NoSql databases like redis.
+I will be posting here experiences and code of real projects I am developing by using node.js, express.js and NoSql databases like REDIS.

 Hope you also enjoy working with node as I do..